smart-on-fhir/cumulus-library/docs/workflows/nlp.md

 Note that concurrency does not apply to `--batch-nlp`, which is already a bulk API.
 Batch mode also only supports a single `--azure-deployment`.

+#### When a Request Stops Answering

+Separately from rate limiting, a request can go out and simply never come back.
+This shows up as a run that looks dead: no new rows for hours, barely any CPU in use, nothing obviously wrong.

+A note whose request stops answering is eventually abandoned, and the run keeps going.
+The end-of-run summary reports how many notes that cost, and re-running picks them up - every note that did succeed is cached in your PHI dir, so a second pass only pays for what's missing.

 ### Study Development Mode

 Some NLP arguments only make sense while you are iterating on a study - choosing a prompt,